Home » Drill String » Drill Collar Weight Calculation Methods

 Where

-P1 = hydrostatic pressure at top of drill collars, psi
+• P1 = hydrostatic pressure at the top of drill collars, psi

-P2 = hydrostatic pressure at bottom of drill collars, psi
+• P2 = hydrostatic pressure at the bottom of drill collars, psi

 Buckling Neutral Point DRILL COLLAR CALCULATIONS

-To determine the axial stresses in the drill collars consider the free body diagram.
-Note that in this case there is no hydrostatic force acting on the top of the drill collars because there is no change in diameter (no shoulder area).
+Consider the free-body diagram to determine the axial stresses in the drill collars.
+In this case, no hydrostatic force is acting on the top of the drill collars because there is no change in diameter (no shoulder area).
 Adding the forces gives,

 FT + WOB + F2 = W2